the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Brain Activity Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A 3D scene of the brain activity:
+A 3D scene of the brain activity.
+Use the mouse to rotate the brain and the mouse wheel to zoom in/out.
+The SPACE key will show a top view.
+The CURSOR Keys will show axis aligned views.

-- at the region level: the brain is represented by a coarse granularity - each
+For region level time series the brain is represented by a coarse granularity - each
 region is represented with only one color.
+For surface level time series each vertex
+has an individual measure.

+The color coding is determined by the current color scheme.
+A legend of it is on the right side of the brain view.
+You can change this color scheme and other viewer parameters from the brain menu in the upper right corner.

+From the visualizer toolbar you can pause and resume the activity movie.
+For region level time series there is a selection component in the toolbar.
+Use it to show activity only for the selected regions.

 .. figure:: screenshots/visualizer_brain.jpg
    :width: 90%